itsrobli/data-transfer-project-real-estate-industry/README.md

 # Background and goals

 In the real estate industry, we exchange a lot of data with each other (due to all the JVs).
-I sadly watch a bunch of finance people translating each other’s spreadsheet into their home systems using the worst tools that exist (VLOOKUP + Copy and Paste + typing).
+I sadly watch a bunch of finance people translating each other’s spreadsheets into the correct format (schema) for their home systems using the worst tools that exist (VLOOKUP + Copy and Paste + typing).
 This is every month of their lives.

 Maybe we can tackle this from an engineering level up?
 Can we define an interchange format and process?
 And share the tools (scripts) to do these tasks?